 “the sum of the storage temperature and relative humidity should be less than or equal to 100.
 So for example, if the storage temperature is 45°F then the relative humidity should be at or below 55%.”

 Also, before storing, make sure your seeds are clean and completely dry.
 Store your seeds in sealed containers, plastic bags, etc. If necessary you can use silica gel or other moisture absorbing material to manage humidity.

 Gather, Plant, Harvest, Repeat!

-I love the anticipation involved in collecting and storing perennial plant seeds.
+I love the anticipation involved in collecting and storing many types of seeds.
 It is fun looking around my yard and planning where I can plant even more of my favorite flowers and herbs.
 Or, anticipating giving away bouquets of mature cut flowers to friends who you know will love them.
 Also, seed packets are perfect gifts for gardening buddies.

 Seeing the first of the planted seeds sprout to their full bloom glory, then watching them produce vast quantities of seeds, so the cycle continues is a fascinating and beautiful process.